MovieBench: A Hierarchical Movie Level Dataset for Long Video Generation: Introduction

 Video generation has seen rapid advancements in recent years, driven by improvements in generative models~\cite{videoworldsimulators2024,svd,esser2023structure,polyak2024movie}, data scale~\cite{ju2024miradata,internvid,nan2024openvid} and computational power.
 Early successes in this domain were primarily based on diffusion process, such as Stable Video Diffusion~\cite{svd}, Video LDM~\cite{blattmann2023align} and I2vgen-xl~\cite{zhang2023i2vgen}, have demonstrated impressive results in generating high-quality short videos.
 Recently, spatial-temporal transformer models, exemplified by Sora~\cite{videoworldsimulators2024}, have shown stronger performance by capturing both spatial and temporal dependencies within video sequences.
 However, these approaches have mostly been applied to short videos (text-video paradigms), typically limited to single scenes without intricate storylines or character development, as shown in Figure~\ref{motivation} (a).

 Despite recent advancements, generating long videos that maintain \textbf{character consistency}, cover \textbf{multiple scenes}, and follow a \textbf{rich narrative} remains an unsolved problem.
 Existing models fail to address the challenges of long video generation, including the need for maintaining character identity and ensuring logical progression through multiple scenes.
 Moreover, a major bottleneck lies in the limitations of current benchmarks, which still focus on the analysis, training, and evaluation of short videos.
 Datasets like WebVid-10M~\cite{webvid10m}, Panda-70M~\cite{panda70m}, and HD-VILA-100M~\cite{hdvila} primarily consist of short video clips ranging from $5$ to $18$ seconds.
 While recent efforts like MiraBench~\cite{ju2024miradata} have begun exploring longer video generation, the majority of the videos provided are still under one and a half minutes in length.
 More importantly, these benchmarks lack the crucial annotations required for long video generation, such as character ID information and the contextual relationships between video clips.
-This absence of character consistency tracking and logical progression across multiple scenes further restricts the development of models capable of handling the complexities of long-form narrative generation.
+The lack of character consistency and logical scene progression limits the development of models for long-form narrative generation.
 As a result, the field is hindered by the absence of appropriate datasets tailored for movie/long video generation task.